JuliaCollections/DataStructures.jl/docs/src/heaps.md

 delete!(h, i)              # deletes the node with handle i from the heap

 v, i = top_with_handle(h)  # returns the top value of a heap and its handle

+ks = keys(h)               # returns the handles associated with the heap in an arbitrary order
 ```

 Currently, both min/max versions of binary heap (type `BinaryHeap`) and